PROJECTS

 roads to then

-Roads to Then is Sorana Santos’s immersive exploration of Joni Mitchell’s Hejira, refracted through her recreation of the 4,200-mile road trip on which the album was largely conceived.
-Retracing Mitchell’s journey across the United States—including visits to its key landmarks, such as a now-closed Staten Island guitar shop—Sorana also reconstructed other formative events surrounding the work’s creation.
+Roads to Then is Sorana Santos’s sustained research into Joni Mitchell’s Hejira.
+Beginning with her recreation of the 4,200-mile road trip on which the album was largely conceived, Sorana retraced Mitchell’s journey across the United States - including visits to its key landmarks, such as a now-closed Staten Island guitar shop - and reconstructed other formative events surrounding the work’s creation.

-At the heart of the project lies an analysis of the symbology woven through Hejira’s lyrics and music, alongside Sorana’s own performative response: a reimagining for voice and piano presented as a collage of shifting temporalities.
-Fragments from the Great American Songbook, works by John Adams and John Cage, echoes of 1990s activist movements, and field recordings from her travels intertwine with Mitchell’s material, blurring the boundaries between time, memory, and experience.
+At the heart of the project lies an analysis of the symbology woven through Hejira’s lyrics and music, alongside Sorana’s musical response: a reimagining of the album presented as a collage work featuring fragments from the Great American Songbook, contemporary composers such as Adams and Cage, and echoes of 1990s activist movements.

-Through this talk-performance & its associated literary work, Sorana not only demystifies Mitchell’s metaphysical imagery but also draws out resonant contemporary themes.
-In particular, she illuminates the parallel experiences of women travelling alone, opening conversations around trauma, addiction, and equality within both the artistic and broader cultural landscape.
+In this work Sorana not only demystifies Mitchell’s metaphysical imagery, but also draws out resonant contemporary themes.
+In particular, she illuminates the parallel experiences of women travelling solo, and opens conversations around trauma, addiction, and equality within both the artistic and broader cultural landscape.

-This work premiered for Poet in the City’s ‘Rules To Live By at Wilton’s Music Hall’, with additional performances at The Vortex, Oxford Contemporary Music, & Pizza Express Soho.
+This work premiered for Poet in the City’s ‘Rules To Live By’ at Wilton’s Music Hall, with additional performances at The Vortex, Oxford Contemporary Music, & Pizza Express Soho, and remains ongoing.

 nightwriter

-Nightwriter is a multimedia sonic/literary work reflecting on the nature of “electronic intimacy” and the tension between privacy and connection.
-It posits voice memos a unique balance: a way of inviting listeners into our world through sketches of musical ideas and nighttime experiments, and incidental environmental sounds, mistakes, and night-time experiments, without relinquishing what must remain private.
+Nightwriter is a multimedia sonic/literary work reflecting on the nature of ‘electronic intimacy’ and the balance between privacy and connection in voice memos.
+This work invites listeners into a world of sketches of musical ideas, nighttime experiments, and incidental environmental sounds.

 song-poems